jonathanong/ci-workshop/08-monitoring-and-notifications.md

 - run: npm run monitors
 ```

-Remember, it's hitting our server because the default `DOMAIN` is localhost!
+Remember, it's hitting our server because the default `CI_REFERENCE_APP_DOMAIN` is localhost!
 Let's push a commit and see what happens.

 Okay, you probably got an error about some browser dependencies.